thanatosdeathgod/Abaddon/README.md

-# Abaddon
+# Cain

-**Abaddon** is a powerful raid bot developed in Go, designed for automating mass actions on Discord servers.
+**Cain** is a powerful raid bot developed in Go, designed for automating mass actions on Discord servers.
 It includes features like channel deletion, user removal, and server takeover. **Use with caution and only in environments where you have permission.**

 ## Features